 Some of them are quite similar as I was searching for a new approach.
 I didn’t find it while I was in Italy but later in the trip I had a few ideas about new things to try next time!

-If you would like to join me exploring the amazing region of the Veneto in 2020, there are still a few spots left.
-Click here to find out more… or if you want to read some of my personal reports from previous years click here.
-The Veneto tour without a doubt is my absolutely favourite workshop to teach and I’m so happy that we able to offer it in 2020.
-I can’t wait.
+If you would like to join me exploring the amazing region of the Veneto click here to find out more… or if you want to read some of my personal reports from previous years click here.
+The Veneto tour without a doubt is my absolutely favourite workshop to teach.